ocpi/ocpi/mod_tokens.md

 #### 2.1.1 __GET__ Method

 If the eMSP wants to check the status of a Token in the CPO system it might GET the object from the CPO system for validation purposes.
-The eMSP is the owner of the objects, so it would be illogical if the CPO system had a different status of was missing an object.
+The eMSP is the owner of the objects, so it would be illogical if the CPO system had a different status or was missing an object.

 ##### Request Parameters